Sumshi/100DaysOfPython/Day_003/README.md

 3) Write a program that works out whether if a given year is a leap year A normal year has 365 days, leap years have 366, with an extra day in February.

+4)  you've got a job at Python Pizza.
+Your first job is to build an automatic pizza order program.
+Based on a user's order, work out their final bill.

+Small Pizza: $15
+Medium Pizza: $20
+Large Pizza: $25
+Pepperoni for Small Pizza: +$2
+Pepperoni for Medium or Large Pizza: +$3
+Extra cheese for any size pizza: + $1